Tuition Payments for the month are due at or before the FIRST lesson of the month. Tuition reserves your exclusive lesson time; it is

 - Composition book (written) after your student has completed at least Book 1 of a method book series.

-- NEW in Fall of 2017!
-Students in the Piano Pronto Series will have one book called Power Pages which encompasses the above 4 books (Theory, Ear Training, NoteSpeller, and Composition)
+- Students in the Piano Pronto Series will have one book called Power Pages which encompasses the above 4 books (Theory, Ear Training, NoteSpeller, and Composition)

 - Technology Subscription: Sproutbeat (theory) for as long as you're a member of the studio.
 If the student doesn't have an iPad at home, s/he will be able to use it in the studio and/or have printouts to finish at home.

 - Technology Subscription: Free use of Piano Maestro (iPad required for home use) for as long as you're a member of the studio.
 If the student doesn't have an iPad at home, s/he will be able to use it in the studio.

 - Technology Subscription: Free use of Supersonics Plus for as long as you're a member of the studio.
 If you'd like this for home use, the cost is $5.00 a month.
 More information about this here.
 (Ask me for the code to get a reduced rate)

 - Technology Subscription: Free use of Tonic Tutor games for as long as you're a member of the studio.
 There will be weekly assigned games to play at home.
 These games can be played on any computer.
 Each student has a username and password.
 (Ask me for your log-in password, if you don't know it.)

 - Dropbox to share files and information

 - A Student Portal at MyMusicStaff.
 (Ask me for your log-in